just-the-docs/just-the-docs/docs/navigation-structure.md

 ---
 ```

-Here we're setting up the UI Components landing page that is available at `/docs/ui-components`, has children and is ordered second in the main nav.
+Here we're setting up the UI Components landing page that is available at `/docs/ui-components`, it has children and is ordered second in the main nav.

 ### Child pages
+{: .text-gamma }

 On child pages, simply set the `parent:` YAML front matter to whatever the parent's page title is and set a nav order (this number is now scoped within the section).